1 Day in Rome Itinerary Roaming Through Italy’s Capital

 The front view of the Pantheon in Rome, featuring its towering columns and inscription against a bright blue sky, with tourists gathered outside the historic temple.

-Up next is yet another piece of inspiring history: the Pantheon.
-Famous for its perfectly preserved Roman architecture—particularly its massive dome—this revolutionary architectural achievement was built around 126 A.D. during the reign of Emperor Hadrian with the largest unreinforced concrete dome in the world.
-At the center of this significant engineering feat is a large circular opening, or oculus, which allows natural light to enter while serving as the symbolic connection to the heavens.
-Originally dedicated to all Roman gods—hence the name "all gods"—this temple represents both the grandeur and religious inclusiveness of the Roman Empire during its peak, which ultimately helped protect the structure from abandonment and damage over the centuries.
+Originally dedicated to all Roman gods—hence the name meaning "all gods"—this temple represents both the grandeur and religious inclusiveness of the Roman Empire during its peak, which ultimately helped protect the structure from abandonment and damage over the centuries.
 Unlike many other ancient Roman buildings that have been destroyed or heavily modified, the continuous use of the Pantheon as a place of worship has enabled it to remain remarkably well-preserved.
 Converted into a Christian church in 609 A.D., it’s now technically known as the Basilica of St. Mary and the Martyrs, serving as the final resting place for famous figures like Renaissance painter Raphael and two Italian kings, Victor Emmanuel II and Umberto I. It remains an active religious site today where Mass is celebrated on special occasions like Pentecost, involving the dropping of rose petals through the oculus to symbolize the descent of the Holy Spirit!

 Piazza Navona